 This mapping and a series of closer analyses have served as basis for a close revision and qualification of SDU's HR-procedures in relation to recruitment, assessment and employment, as well as for the development of SDU's web-resources, which offer general information about recruitment at SDU and collates and presents SDU's tools, services and information, including GE related perspectives of different HR procedures.
 On the recruitment portal, inspiration, tools and templates for every step of the recruitment process adapted to both VIP and TAP recruitment are available.

 The Recruitment and Onboarding portal was launched in 2023 and provides answers to questions such as:

-- 1. How can we make an attractive job advertisement that attracts diverse and qualified candidates? - 2.
-How do we conduct a bias-aware screening of applicants? - 3.
-What framework do we have for putting together committees? - 4.
-What framework do we have for shortlisting and rating scientific staff? - 5.
-How do we provide good onboarding and set the framework for a career path that can retain skilled talent? - 6.
-What IT systems do we use for what and how? - 7.
-Where can help be found if we would like to qualify our recruitment processes?
+- → How can we make an attractive job advertisement that attracts diverse and qualified candidates? - → How do we conduct a bias-aware screening of applicants? - → What framework do we have for putting together committees? - → What framework do we have for shortlisting and rating scientific staff? - → How do we provide good onboarding and set the framework for a career path that can retain skilled talent? - → What IT systems do we use for what and how? - → Where can help be found if we would like to qualify our recruitment processes?

 The integration of GE perspectives in recruitment processes and HR-related procedures is ongoing on several organisational levels and contexts.
-A procedure for continuous qualification of the gender aspects in SDU's recruitment portal will be established by 2024.
-This indicator has not been initiated yet.